stitchdata/docs/_saas-integrations/quickbase/quickbase-latest.md

       - title: "Retrieve your {{ integration.display_name }} app ID"
         anchor: "retrieve-quick-base-app-id"
         content: |
-          Next, you need to retrieve the ID of the {{ integration.display_name }} app you want to replicate data from.
+          Next, you'll retrieve the ID of the {{ integration.display_name }} app you want to replicate data from.

           In {{ integration.display_name }}, click the desired app in the **My Apps** section.